Skip to main content

 Traditional Perinatal Care Workers Save Lives but Are Marginalized And Often Unpaid

-A traditional birth attendant massages a pregnant woman before assisting in delivering her baby in Kibera, Nairobi, Kenya, July 3, 2020. © 2020 Brian Inganga/AP Photo
+A traditional birth attendant assists in delivering a woman’s baby in Kibera, Nairobi, Kenya, 2020. © 2020 Brian Inganga/AP Photo

 The world recently marked the United Nations’ first International Day of Care and Support, recognizing the work that goes into the upkeep of millions of households and families globally.